The inception of Tulayoga happened one Sunday evening when I was 25.

 I named it Tulayoga and decided to make, what was once my play, my "work".

 Over the last 2 decades, Tulayoga and massage have become the core meditative practices in my life.

 They bring the active and receptive aspects of my being together in focused harmony through my body

-and they continues to bring me calm, thoughtless embodiment.
+and they continue to bring me calm, thoughtless embodiment.

 Through teaching others to give Tulayoga,

 I see that it brings to them everything it has brought to me:

 It grounds us in our physical bodies, our sensations and the present moment.

 It encourages and supports a healthy sense of trust and heart centred intimacy.

-and it brings the masculine and feminine aspects of our nature into balance.
+so that the masculine and feminine aspects of our nature can come together in cooperative harmony.